 - The ultimate size of the space that you want filled by the evergreen.

-- The species you are considering can grow vigorously in the climate and site conditions of your property.
+- The species you are considering can thrive in the climate and site conditions of your property.

 Most trees will require pruning when they are planted.
-Since the roots have been disturbed, the branch structure needs to be balanced with the remaining root system.
-The best results for growth come from pruning a young, vigorous tree and if well pruned in its early life, a young tree will require minimal pruning in later years.
-Most conifers have strong central leader that requires no training for shape development.
-If there are multiple leaders, they should be thinned to favor the strongest individual leader.
-For established trees, an annual inspection will determine if pruning or other tree maintenance is necessary
+Since the roots have been disturbed, the branch structure must be balanced with the remaining root system.
+The best results for growth come from pruning a young, vigorous tree; if well pruned in its early life, a young tree will require minimal pruning in later years.
+Most conifers have a strong central leader that requires no training for shape development.
+If there are multiple leaders, they should be thinned to favour the strongest individual leader.
+For established trees, an annual inspection will determine if pruning or other tree maintenance is necessary.

-Conifers are a favorite for landscaping, particularly for homeowners who want a year-round garden that is scenic, environmentally friendly, low maintenance, and contributes to the value of the property.
+Conifers are a favourite for landscaping, particularly for homeowners who want a year-round garden that is scenic, environmentally friendly, low maintenance, and contributes to the value of the property.